CIS565-Fall-2014/Project3-Pathtracer/README.md

   in cudaMat4.h.
 A custom function for multiplying glm::vec4s and cudaMat4s is provided as multiplyMV() in intersections.h.

-## Scene FORMAT
+## SCENE FORMAT
-This project uses a custom scene description format, called TAKUAscene.
+This project uses a custom scene description format.
-TAKUAscene files are flat text files that describe all geometry, materials, lights, cameras, render settings, and animation frames inside of the scene.
+Scene files are flat text files that describe all geometry, materials, lights, cameras, render settings, and animation frames inside of the scene.
 Items in the format are delimited by new lines, and comments can be added at the end of each line preceded with a double-slash.